NotARoomba/SimpleFlightController/GUIDE.md

 ![LCSC Search](assets/datasheet_calc.png)

-If you need a chip that has a reference schematic that doesn't fit your needs, then you need to calculate a bit in order to get the right component values.
+If you need a chip that has a reference schematic that doesn't fit your needs, then you need to do some calculations in order to get the right component values.
 However, usually you don't have to do that.

 ### Extra Info